 When eating out there a few things you need to consider.

-- Your meal may be served later than usual, so to avoid a ‘hypo’, take your insulin with you and give your injection as the meal arrives.
+- Your meal may be served later than usual, so to avoid a ‘hypo’, take your insulin with you and take your injection as the meal arrives.

 - Be sure to choose a meal with enough carbohydrate.
 Ask for extra bread, rice, potato, fruit or fruit juice if you need more.